jdevuyst/comprehend/README.md

 (assert (not= (c/indexed-set 1) #{1}))
 ```

-Finally, the package `comprehend.tools` contains several functions that might come in handy when using Comprehend.
-For example, it contains a function `comprehend.tools/fix` and a macro `comprehend.tools/fixpoint` for computing fixed points.
-These are useful for closing indexed sets under a rewriting operation.
+Finally, the package `comprehend.tools` contains several functions that may come in handy when using Comprehend.
+For example, it contains a macro for computing fixed points.
+This is useful for closing indexed sets under a rewriting operation.
 The following example computes the transitive closure of an indexed set:

 ```clojure
 (require '[comprehend.tools :as ct])